jhrozek/pam_hbac/README.md

       testing was done there except integration tests.
   * FreeBSD - tested with FreeBSD 10.2
   * Solaris - tested with Solaris 11 and Omnios.
 Some users run pam_hbac on Solaris 10 as well.
+  * HPUX - tested with HPUX 11.31 - no SSL/TLS yet

 Building from source
 ====================